KatherLab/SWARM/README.md

     3. (Optional) the target label can be changed inside the [experiment file](System%20A/swarm_setup_training/MODEL/expirement_file.txt).
 One has to provide the target name that the model will train on(e.g. 'isMSIH') on all 3 Systems:

 4. Connect Computers via ssh:
-    1. On System A run in a command line  `sudo usermod -a -G docker <linux username System A>`
+    1. On each system  run in a command line  `sudo usermod -a -G docker <linux username System>`
     2. Create a docker image with the name ‘pyt-cv2’ using the Dockerfile on all systems:
         * open terminal in docker folder
         * `docker build -t pyt-cv2 .`